 *AAAA's on site consultation is the only one of its kind in the San Francisco Bay Area and, as such, is in high demand.
 In order for AAAA to continue to offer the best generator pricing as well as maintain the largest local inventory, we could not continue to cater to the constant requests for on site consultations from many who had no interest in actually buying anything.
 So we instituted the on site consultation fee as well as price-matching (if we can't beat another's advertised standby generator price we'll refund the coupon portion of the fee).

-- We total everything on your natural gas/propane line to confirm proper sizing of both piping, regulator and meter, things most often overlooked.
+- We survey your natural gas/propane line and loads to confirm proper sizing of both piping, regulator and meter.

 - We will determine the best location(s) for your generator and transfer switch and, often more importantly, will tell you where they cannot be installed due to fire hazards, noise restrictions, setback rules, etc.